 The Council has a small exposure to interest rate risk on its borrowings as all borrowings are taken at fixed interest rates and mostly over long periods.
-No new long or short term loans were taken out during 2013/14.
+No new long or short term loans were taken out during 2015/16.

 The Council's investments held within instant access Call accounts are affected by movements in interest rates.
 The prevailing bank rate at the balance sheet date was 0.5%, meaning that returns have remained at very low levels during the year.
-The Council also placed 3 investments during the year within the DMO Deposit Account and had the prevailing rates been higher, it would have seen a corresponding increase in income.
-The overall rate of return on the council's portfolio was 0.46%, an increase of 1% on interest rates during 2013/14 would have had the following marginal effect:
+Had the prevailing rates been higher, it would have seen a corresponding increase in income.
+The overall rate of return on the council's portfolio was 0.39%, an increase of 1% on interest rates during 2015/16 would have had the following marginal effect:

 Actual £000 +1% £000

 New or variable investments:

-Call accounts 95 301
+Call accounts 221 457

-Total 95 301
+Total 221 457

-This highlights that investments are very sensitive and given that current rates on the Council's investments are below 1%, an increase of 1% would more than double the yield.
-The investments placed and the instant access accounts were sensitive to interest rates which have been consistently low since the banking crisis (interest in the year £177K vs. £122K in the prior year, not including the notional interest on Icelandic investments).
+This highlights that investments are very sensitive and given that current rates on the Council's investments are below 1%, an increase of 1% would result in a significant increase in returns.